Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 Once attached to your laptop – or indeed phone via a dongle – and selected as means of audio output, the DAC’s LED will shine one of six colours to indicate the sampling rate: red for standby, green for 44.1kHz, blue for 48kHz, yellow for 88.2 kHz, light blue for 96kHz or purple when decoding MQA.
 It's a great feature for at-a-glance checking and helps justify the extra outlay.

-The headline is that this portable DAC/headphone amp offers a Bluetooth 5.1 connection to your source device (although not to your headphones, those still need to be wired into the unit) thus eliminating one wire from the potentially bulky, tangled equation of phone, to DAC, to headphones.
+The headline of this portable DAC/headphone amp is that it offers a Bluetooth 5.1 connection to your source device (although not to your headphones, those still need to be wired into the unit), thus eliminating one wire from the potentially bulky, tangled equation of phone to DAC, DAC to headphones.

 The superb Hugo 2 features all the inputs and outputs you could realistically require from a product of this type, including digital optical, coaxial and mini-USB.
 Music can also be fed to a pair of wireless headphones via aptX Bluetooth.
 3.5mm and 6.3mm headphone outputs also feature, plus a pair of stereo RCAs to connect an amplifier.